Caseraw/katacoda-scenarios/python-envs/step3.md

 # Prerequisites

 Make sure to meet the requirements on the Operating System level.
+In this exercise we will be needing the Ubuntu prerequisites.

 > https://github.com/pyenv/pyenv/wiki/Common-build-problems#prerequisites

-In this exercise we will be needing the Ubuntu prerequisites:

 **Ensure system is updated**